chansun/stream-your-music/README.md

 ## How to use
   * Search a song using the autocomplete suggestion in the search box.
-  * Click the submit button to add the song in the playlist.
+  * Click the submit button to add the song to the playlist.
   * Click the play button to play the song that is currently in the music player.
   * Click the title of the song in the playlist to put it into the music player.
-  * Drag the title of the song in the playlist to delete it from the playlist.
+  * Drag the title of the song in the playlist to remove it from the playlist.
   * Click the "Search History" tab to retrieve the search history.

 ## Notes